Bechuanaland Protectorate: History

 This territory was originally claimed by Matabeleland.
 In 1887 Samuel Edwards, working for Cecil Rhodes, obtained a mining concession, and in 1895 the British South Africa Company attempted to acquire the area, but the Tswana chiefs Bathoen I, Khama III and Sebele I visited London to protest and were successful in fending off the BSAC.
 This territory forms the modern North-East District of Botswana.

+Furthermore, Southern Bechuanaland was heavily affected by the 1890s African rinderpest epizootic which temporarily damaged the economy.